CareTime logo CareTime.care

 A note on AI-generated documentation

-Practical steps for building ongoing evidence
+Practical steps for building ongoing evidence now

 Start before you need it.
 Evidence built over months carries more weight than a week of activity before an inspection.
 A 30-day pilot of Silent Guard begins building a call record immediately.

-Start building your CQC evidence trail with a 30-day Silent Guard pilot — £29.
+Start building your CQC evidence trail with a 30-day Silent Guard pilot — £49.

 Want to see this in action?

-Join the Founding Pilot
+Join the 30-Day Pilot